ulisesbocchio/least-black/README.md

  ```json
  { "image": "/path/to/image", "black": 25.234 }
  ```
- for the file with less black from the images provided.
+ for the file with the least amount of black from the images provided.